The top 10 skills every digital marketer should have

 6. Marketing analytics

-With a bit of analysis, digital marketers can see exactly how well their marketing is doing, which strategies are working, which aren’t, and are thus able to make better decisions about what to next time.
+With a bit of analysis, digital marketers can see exactly how well their marketing is doing—which strategies are working, and which aren’t.
+This allows them to make better decisions about what to do next time.

-This doesn’t mean that every digital marketer should inherently be a data analyst as well, or have a repertoire of obscure Excel formulas committed to memory, but they should at least be able to track the success of their marketing concisely.
+This doesn’t mean that every digital marketer should inherently be a data analyst or have a repertoire of obscure Excel formulas committed to memory.
+Still, they should at least be able to track the success of their marketing concisely.

 Most content marketers are already skilled in Google Analytics and other web-tracking software, but email marketers might prefer the built-in reports that come with their email marketing suite.
 At the end of the day, marketers should be able to measure the success of whatever marketing they do.